FriendsFingers/shaka.friendsfingers.com/faucet.md

 ---
-title: Get FREE Shaka every day | The Token for a new way crowdfunding
+title: Get FREE Shaka Tokens every day
+description: Use the Faucet and earn Shaka every day.
+Refer your friends and earn Shaka each time they use the Faucet.
 component: Faucet
 ---